wp-plugins/google-maps-widget/readme.txt

 4. Widget options - lightbox map

 == Changelog ==
+= 0.75 =
+* 2013/09/24
+* map language is autodetected based on user's browser language (HTTP_ACCEPT_LANGUAGE header)
+* added Swedish translation; thank you Sofia!
+* German and Croatian translations will be up next

 = 0.71 =
 * 2013/09/17
 * few more preparations for translation